Vinifera-Developers/Vinifera/docs/New-Features-and-Enhancements.md

 When `CellSpread` is negative, vanilla TS `Spread` logic is applied.
 ```

-### Smudges and Fires
+### Smudges and Animations

-- Vinifera allows weapons to spawn scorches, craters and fires on cells affected by explosions.
+- Vinifera allows weapons to spawn scorches, craters and animations on cells affected by explosions.

 ```{note}
 When using `Spread`, only the cell directly hit by the explosion will be considered.
 When using `CellSpread`, all affected cells are taken into account.